List of Authors

 I was impressed by the freshness of the agar.

-Next week, I bought black konjac too!
+Next week I bought black konjac!

-This is also delicious
+This is delicious again

 If you think it was made in Tsukiji, it feels even more delicious.

-Moroi Foods Co., Ltd.
+[Moroi Foods Co., Ltd.]

 3-8-2, Tsukiji, Chuo-ku, Tokyo